On the family of Wigner functions for N-level quantum system: The Wigner function via the Stratonovich-Weyl correspondence

-where $C_N$ is a real normalization constant, $\mathrm{d}\mu_{SU(N)}$ and $\mathrm{d}\mu_{H}$ are the normalized Haar measures on the $SU(N)$ group and the isotropy group $H$ respectively.
+where $C_N$ is a real normalization constant, $\mathrm{d}\mu_{SU(N)}$ is the normalized Haar measures on the $SU(N)$.
 Since the integrand in (\ref{eq:DMWigner}) is a function of the coset variables only, the reconstruction integral can be extended to the whole group $SU(N)$,

-by introducing the normalization constant $Z_N^{-1}= C_N^{-1}/\mbox{vol}(H)\,.$ Here, the factor $\mbox{vol}(H)$ denotes the volume of the isotropy group $H$, calculated with the measure induced by a given embedding, $H \subset SU(N)$.
+by introducing the normalization constant $Z_N^{-1}= C_N^{-1}/\mbox{vol}(H)\,.$ Here, the factor $\mbox{vol}(H)$ denotes the volume of the isotropy group $H$ calculated with the measure induced by a given embedding, $H \subset SU(N)$.

+Summarising all these commonly accepted views, in the subsequent studies the following definition of SW kernel will be used.

+\textbf{Definition 1.} \textit{The kernel satisfying postulates (I)-(IV) and providing the mapping from an element of the space state $\varrho$ to the Wigner function (\ref{eq:WignerFunction}) is called the Stratonovich-Weyl kernel.}